Foyleside Shopping Centre: History

 The project to build a shopping centre in the North West of Northern Ireland which would become Foyleside was envisioned in 1988 as part of a powerful regeneration campaign for the City of Derry.
 It was the result of campaigning by local politicians to attract the attention and investment of private firms.
 According to a local newspaper article in 1995 Northern Ireland Minister Richard Needham had convinced Marks & Spencer to co-anchor the centre project alongside Dunnes Stores.
 MP John Hume in the same article also voices praise on the economic benefits such as the employment that the new centre would bring and its effort in improving the image of the city and the North Wests image of a regional shopping destination.
 Foyleside opened on 25 September 1995 at 11am.
 Stores included anchor tenants Marks & Spencer and Dunnes Stores, normal tenants also included Iceland, Dixons, Cafe Kylemore, McDonald's and Adams.

 In 2003, planning permission was granted for a significant two floor extension on top of the existing Foyleside East Car Park, with construction work completed by late 2004.

 In 2004, a significant extension to the centre was added to accommodate a new Debenhams department store which would be the third anchor tenant for Foyleside.
 The four-story building was owned and operated by Debenhams from 2004 until 2021, before being purchased by Frasers Group.
+In 2007 Marks & Spencer downsized their outlet, reducing it from two floors to one, on Level 2.
+Next replaced Marks & Spencer on Level 3.